Prolongation of the Open Call due to exhibition extension

 More about the objective and topic of the exhibition, and facts and figures on gender equality in Switzerland, can be found in the PDF.

 Professional visual artists that currently have their permanent place of residence in Switzerland are eligible to participate.

 Jury members and individuals involved in preparing the call for applications are not permitted to participate.

 Participants must have a workspace and storage space that can hold the 2m-tall sculpture of the width described.

-Entries must be submitted via this online form by 6pm on Friday, 25 Novembre 2022.
+Entries must be submitted via this online form by 24:00 on Sunday, 11 December 2022.
 Participation is free of charge.
 The sole requirement is having a free Google account to complete the form.

 Mirjam Varadinis, curator Kunsthaus Zürich, Zurich

 Ana Vujic, artist and curator of Voltage, Basel

 Daniela Hediger, chair of the jury, WOM!-art founder, curator, Zurich

 Hélène Mariéthoz, curator and president of Visarte, Geneva